Most of us struggle to spring out of bed in the morning - in fact 3 out of 4 of us wake up exhausted and 60% of women feel tired all the time.

 Even if you go to bed early and think you're sleeping through until morning your pillow could be undoing all this good work.

-- Pillow test: Place the middle of the pillow over your arm, if the sides hang down it's time to buy a new one!1.
-Do you have the right pillow?
+Pillow test: Place the middle of the pillow over your arm, if the sides hang down it's time to buy a new one!

 2. Do you smoke?

-- If your partner snores, read our top ways to get him to stop, or buy ear-plugs.
+- Is your partner a snorer?
+Read our top ways to get them to stop, or buy ear-plugs.

 - If you're worried about things, write them all down before you go to bed and deal with them in the morning.